-- For more information about the FIF rules, refer to Guide to foreign investment funds IR461. - For more information about making voluntary disclosures, refer to SPS 19/02 Voluntary disclosures. - 20.
-For more information about amending assessments, refer to SPS 20/03 Requests to amend assessments. - 21.
+- 21. For more information about the FIF rules, refer to Guide to foreign investment funds IR461. - 22.
+For more information about making voluntary disclosures, refer to SPS 19/02 Voluntary disclosures.

+- For more information about amending assessments, refer to SPS 20/03 Requests to 23. amend assessments. - 24.
+For more information about the disputes process, refer to SPS 23/01 Disputes Process. - 25.
 These can be found on our website at ird.govt.nz.
 You may also decide to seek advice from a tax advisor.